Building Industry Fairness (Security of Payment) and Other Legislation Amendment Regulation 2020 (BIFOLA Regulation)

 - prescribing all accreditation bodies for building certifiers.

-Other amendments to the Building Regulation include the pending amended QDC 4.1 version published on 15 September 2020.
-The QDC 4.1 is proposed to commence on 1 March 2021 and updates QDC 4.1 to include separate cooling and heating load limits as part of the energy efficiency (star energy rating) of new residential dwellings.
+Other amendments to the Building Regulation included the amended QDC 4.1version published on 17 September 2020.
+The QDC 4.1 commenced on 1 March 2021 and updated QDC 4.1 to include separate cooling and heating load limits as part of the energy efficiency (star energy rating) of new residential dwellings.

 Queensland Building and Construction Commission Regulation 2018 (QBCC Regulation)